• Skip to primary navigation

 What You'll Learn In This Recipe

 • How to make a rich and creamy swiss meringue buttercream.
-Don't worry, if you mess up there are troubleshooting steps to help you out.
+Don't worry if you mess up because it's your first time making this buttercream.
+There are troubleshooting steps to help you out along the way.

-• The shortbread cookie ratio (it's so simple and only requires a few ingredients)
+• The formula to make a shortbread cookie - it's so simple and it only requires a few ingredients.

 Want to learn more about baking?
 Download my free guide to level up your baking skills.
-This guide has 10 secrets to instantly become a better baker.
+This guide has 10 secrets to instantly becoming a better baker.

 Alphabet Cookie Cake Template